stefumies/breakout/README.md

 - Breakout clone in Odin

-Learning the magnificent Odin language, and Raylib, by following along with the incredible [Karl Zylinski](https://www.youtube.com/@karl_zylinski) lecture series!
+Learning the magnificent Odin language, and Raylib, by following along with the incredible [Karl Zylinski](https://www.youtube.com/@karl_zylinski) lecture series, but adding my own implementations!
 All credits to Karl

 install odin and ols if you want to build and mess about,